 Among other operations: transport of materiel and personnel during the KFOR in former Yugoslavia; humanitarian aid operations in the aftermath of hurricane "Mitch" in Central America (NOV 98-JAN 99); cleaning activities after the sinking of the oiler "Prestige" in Galicia (DEC 02-JAN 03); humanitarian aid operation in Iraq (JAN-APR 05); operation "Respuesta Solidaria" in Banda Aceh after the Tsunami in NW Sumatra, and operation "Libre Hidalgo" in support of UN peace-keeping operations in Lebanon.
 Finally, four deployments in operation "Atalanta" in the fight against piracy in the Indian Ocean and off the coast of Somalia (2010, 2011, 2015 y 2017).

-More recently, specifically on April 2, 2020, it arrived in the city of Melilla to provide health support as a Hospital Ship during the COVID-19 epidemic.
-In mid-April, it moved to the Port of Ceuta for the same reason.
-On Friday, April 17, it sailed from Ceuta back to the Rota Naval Base after having carried out the actions requested by the city council.
+More recently, on April 2, 2020, she arrived at the city of Melilla to provide healthcare support as a hospital ship during the COVID-19 pandemic.
+In mid-April, she relocated to the Port of Ceuta for the same purpose.
+On Friday, April 17, she sailed from Ceuta back to Rota Naval Base after carrying out the operations requested by the city council.